 We will begin with education.
 Everybody knows that we need government for education.
 But not in the Third World.
 In third-world slums an extensive private education system flourishes today educating fee-paying students, with no government subsidy or assistance.
 Its customers are the poor.

-Hernando De Soto’s The Other Path: The Invisible Revolution in the Third World is the product of detailed research into the informal economy in Lima, Peru, conducted originally in the late 1980s.
+In the Third World the poor cannot rely on the safety net of the welfare state, so they must get jobs when they migrate to the city.
+But the city has not usually welcomed the rural poor to its economy.
+That is what medieval guilds were all about.
+So the rural poor in the city often have to work outside the law — in the informal economy — to survive and thrive.
+Hernando De Soto’s The Other Path: The Invisible Revolution in the Third World is a story of the astonishing success of the urban poor of Lima, Peru, in forcing their way into the urban economy.
+The book was the product of detailed research into the informal economy in Lima conducted originally in the late 1980s.
 It focused on three areas where informality — extralegal activity — had become a significant factor in the Peruvian economy: housing, street vending, and mass transit.
-In each of these areas, the poor immigrants arriving in Lima from the altiplano had developed a stylized act of violence, an “invasion,” to create a social space in which they could claim and win private property rights from the state.
+In each of these areas, the poor immigrants arriving in Lima from the Andean altiplano had developed a stylized act of violence, an “invasion,” to create a social space in which they could claim and win private property rights from the state.
 Resort to violence was necessary, according to De Soto’s research, because the new immigrants from the countryside could not obtain the necessaries of life from the formal economy.
 Peru’s economy was mercantilist, in the sense that the political system had politicized everything.

 [The] politicization of Peruvian society means that all problems are handled primarily according to the procedures established by the government, rather than according to other standards such as economic efficiency, morality, or justice.
 Everything is left in the state’s hands, and society inevitably becomes bureaucratized and centralized.
 Politicization, centralization, and bureaucratization can all be traced to the same source: redistributive laws.2